Explore a scene

 Next, you'll navigate the scene to familiarize yourself with Scene Viewer navigation controls.

-- In the upper left corner, click Zoom In to navigate closer to the shoreline.
+- In the upper corner, click Zoom In to navigate closer to the shoreline.

 Similarly, you can click the Zoom Out button to navigate farther out.
 You can also navigate using the mouse scroll wheel.